Seagrass Ecosystem Accounting

 Step 2: Condition account

-Condition indicators are derived from field survey data using species-specific reference levels from protected reference sites:
+Condition indicators are derived from field survey data using species-specific reference levels from protected reference sites.
+The variable set matches the Table 3.2.1 minimum set:

 | Condition variable | Observed value | VH (reference) | VL (degraded) | Indicator score |